 What Is a Landing Page for Affiliate Marketing?

-Technically, any page where a visitor lands is a landing page.
+As far as the definition of a landing page, any page where a visitor lands is a landing page.
 It can be any page on your website or blog.
 And it can have any number of objectives.

-However, a landing page for affiliate marketing typically only has one objective – entice your visitors to click on your affiliate link and buy a product or service that will earn you a commission payment.
+However, a landing page for affiliate marketing typically only has one objective: entice your visitors to click on your affiliate link and buy a product or service that will earn you a commission payment.

 The best way to understand a landing page in affiliate marketing is to see it as a bridge between a traffic source and a sales page you want your visitors to cross.

 Not all your visitors will make it across the bridge.
-But an effective bridge page acts as a funnel where visitors enter on the one side and exit on the other side with the least amount of leakage along the way.
+But an effective bridge page acts as a funnel where visitors enter on one side and exit on the other side with the least amount of leakage along the way.

 Note that depending on your target audience, the product or service you are promoting, and how well your landing page can pre-sell it, a single visit to your landing page might not be sufficient.
 As a solution, many affiliates use landing pages to capture email addresses to retarget visitors and build an email list.